On & Off The Gringo Trail: Part One

 Upon arrival at the petrol station—just beyond the community walls—the mood immediately shifted.
 A black truck glided into the forecourt, and a trio of hulking police officers emerged, stocked with heavy assault rifles and even heavier leather.
 They looked more like black ops mercenaries than protectors of the peace.

-Fabian leaned over and whispered, “They won’t go inside, Vasco.
+Fabian leaned over and whispered, “They won’t go inside Vasco.
 Not welcome.
 They’ll be eaten alive.”

 Splendid.
 Just the sort of reassuring guidance you want on your inaugural evening in a foreign country.
-I had questions—but my brain was busy marinating in a tropical soup of humidity and adrenaline.
+I had questions, but my brain was busy marinating in a tropical soup of humidity and adrenaline.

-We retrieved our cash and floated back toward the favela’s throbbing heart: the central plaza.
+We safely retrieved our cash and floated back toward the favela’s throbbing heart: the central plaza.
 There, the air was a curious cocktail of limes, sweat, and something just barely on fire.
 Plastic cups sloshed with caipirinhas.
 Grandmas danced like tiny hurricanes.
 A toddler DJ presided over the proceedings from a crate, like a tiny, uncompromising overlord of rhythm.
+And beyond the fields of haphazardly arranged plastic chairs, at the absolute nucleus of everything, was a row of caged football pitches.
+Each one was alive with armies of sugar-fuelled children flickering under floodlights, playing and screaming as if their lives depended on it.
+Maybe they did.

-Fabian floated among them like a high priest, a community hero seemingly anointed by a constant stream of handshakes, hugs, and emphatic fist bumps.
+Fabian floated among it all like a high priest, a community hero seemingly anointed by a constant stream of handshakes, hugs, and emphatic fist bumps.
 Even the buildings seemed to lean forward, eager to acknowledge his presence.
 With every step, he seemed to exude wisdom and blessings in roughly equal measure.

 Back into the maze we meandered, Fabian leading the charge until he suddenly stopped abruptly.
 His eyes, usually twinkling with the calm assurance of someone who believed in communal hugs and the occasional minor miracle, darkened with concern.
-Ahead of us loomed three shadowy figures, exchanging cash, huddled over a flimsy table stacked with bulbous bin bags bursting to the brim with bush weed.
+Ahead of us loomed three shadowy figures, exchanging cash, huddled over a flimsy plastic table stacked with bulbous bin bags bursting to the brim with bush weed.

 “Do they know you?”
 I asked, hoping for some divine protection.